 30. Have your mind blown by the detail at Asamkirche.

+One of the lesser known Munich attractions, but still well worth a visit.
 Boasting Baroque design at its finest, the tiny Asamkirche is easy to miss if you’re not looking for it.
 This small church was originally built by two brothers who intended to keep the space for their private use.
 Joke’s on them though, because the church hierarchy refused, and demanded that the church be open to the public (aka us!)
 Bring a camera and revel in the fine details of its opulent baroque interior, which many consider to be one of the best examples of late German baroque architecture in the world.

 Address: Sendlinger Str.
 32

 31. Snag an awesome view and sunset from Olympiaberg.

 One of the most underrated of all Munich attractions and viewpoints.
 Sure, it’s a bit of a climb to reach this hill in Olympiapark, but the view is spectacular, free and very much worth it.
 Come for sunset, bring a bottle of wine and enjoy!
 On a clear day, you can even see the Alps.

 32. … Or splash out and get an even higher view from the Olympiaturm.

 At 181m above ground, it’s crazy to see the city from this perspective, but it’ll set you back 7 euros.
 There’s also a lovely restaurant and quaint little rock & roll museum up the tower to enjoy.

 33. Feel like royalty and roam the gorgeous grounds of the Schloss Nymphenburg.

 Formerly the summer palace of Bavarian rulers, this gorgeous estate (with its massive park) is one of Munich’s most visited sites.
 Take a tour of the beautiful interior, or frolic through the 200+ acres of French-style gardens, which are a tad reminiscent of Versailles.